ibm-cloud-docs/vpc/vsi_is_profiles.md

 ## Before you begin
 {: #x86-64-instance-profiles-before-you-begin}

+Verify the profile you use is available in the zone where you plan to create the instance.

 Some profiles might not be available because of one of the following reasons:
    - The number of network interfaces in the virtual server exceeds profile limits.
 You can remove network interfaces to select from more profiles.
 For more information, see [Resizing a virtual server](/docs/vpc?topic=vpc-resizing-an-instance).